Harvesting San Marzano Tomatoes

 How to Harvest San Marzano Tomatoes

 Use scissors or a knife to harvest San Marzano tomatoes.
 Before using the tools, disinfect them with alcohol to avoid transmitting diseases to the tomato plants.
-If you harvest a tomato that is still too green do not worry, place it in a paper bag for a few days to ripen a little more.
+If you harvest a tomato that is still too green, do not worry.
+Place it in a paper bag for a few days to ripen more.

 A San Marzano tomato plant can produce many fruits, but not all of them will be ripe at the same time.
 It is best to have several tomato plants to be able to get a good number of tomatoes at the same time and to be able to make a lot of sauce or dishes.